Payment predicates

 If, for the totalPrice field of the current Cart, the value of the centAmount field is 9000 and the value of the currencyCode field is "EUR", PayPal is not displayed as a Payment Integration.

-When a Payment Integration is not displayed due to the predicate's conditions, it is replaced by the next eligible one, according to the order in the Application's settings Payment integrations tab.
+When a Payment is not displayed due to the predicate's conditions, it is replaced by the next eligible one according to the order of the Application's settings in the Payment integrations tab.

 To change the display order, when creating or editing an Application, click Reorder in the Payment integrations tab, then drag the Payment Integration into the desired order and click Save.